Exploring the Implications of Generative AI natural language processing for Marketers

 As marketers, our primary responsibility will be to help our organizations and colleagues leverage our uniquely human qualities, such as creativity and trust.
 In a recent presentation to Avanade’s global marketing community, my colleague Chris McClean (a digital ethics expert) and I discussed the areas where marketers need to take the lead in using generative AI in the enterprise.

-1. IP ownership/Responsible sourcing
+1. IP Ownership/Responsible sourcing

 2. Transparency